antrea-io/antrea/ci/golicense/README.md

 licenses](https://en.wikipedia.org/wiki/Copyleft) are not.
 This is to ensure that Antrea can easily be used in commercial derivative works.

-## Golicense: Binary-based Analysis vs Source-based Analysis
+## Lichen: Binary-based Analysis vs Source-based Analysis

-We chose golicense, which uses binary-based dependency analysis, for two
+We chose lichen, which uses binary-based dependency analysis, for two reasons:
-reasons:

 * It works very well, and there is no source-based analysis alternative which is as popular and as easy to use.
 If we find one, we would consider running it as